jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/03_keep_your_gruntfile_maintainable.md

 };
 ```

 Isn't that better!
 You could have called the folder any thing you like, 'omg-so-sexy' for example, and in the above code we would change it to: `grunt.loadTasks('omg-so-sexy')`.
-With each task in its own file, we need to define it slightly differently to how it would normally be added in the Grunt.js file:
+With each task in its own file, we need to define it slightly differently to how it would normally be added in the Grunt file:

 ```js
 module.exports = function(grunt) {